Succeed in your Career After The Military

 Get college credit for my military service

 Your experience in the military can translate into credit for college classes.
 The American Council on Education (ACE) collaborates with the Department of Defense to recommend what military training should count as college credit.
-The Joint Services Transcript (JST) is used by the Army, Navy, Marine Corps and Coast Guard, and can be accessed at the JST website.
+The Joint Services Transcript (JST) is used by the Army, Navy, Marine Corps and Coast Guard.
+Find out more about the JST here.
 Air Force personnel should contact Community College of the Air Force to request transcripts for colleges.

 Use the table below to determine what degree programs you are eligible for based on your military experience.